mattbun/smtn/README.md

 ```
 NAME:
-   smtn - Run a SMTP server that forwards any messages it receives to one or more notification services
+   smtn - Run an SMTP server that forwards any messages it receives to one or more notification services

 USAGE:
    smtn [global options]